HackMIT-CoffeePlot/coffeeplot/README.md

 # What we learned

 We learned a lot more about Flutter and how to work with Dart.
+We also learned not to use `knox authentication` for hackathons haha

 # What's next for Coffee Plot

 We want to implement the following:
  - a rating system for users for each listing
  - messaging system between users (besides comments)
- - a chatbot with prompts to educate how to use the compost that people take
+ - an **AI Chatbot**, leveraging the capabilities of **GPT-4**, to cater to our compost users.